vykanand/tandoorbaaz/blackbox-rules.md

 26. Never remove or suppress existing debug logs unless they are misleading or incorrect.
 27. Use MCP servers and mcp capabilities wherever necessary make most use out of it.

-# 🚦 Windsurf Rules for Full Test Automation
+# 🚦 Blackbox Rules for Full Test Automation

 ## 🎯 Code Quality Goals

 - All code must be syntactically correct, safe, and stable.
 - Ensure correct behavior through fully automated end-to-end feature testing.

 ## 🧪 Automated Testing Behavior

 - For every code change or feature edit:
   1. Plan a full test scenario dynamically using the Puppeteer MCP server.
   2. Include all relevant user actions (clicks, inputs, navigation).